Somatic cell nuclear transfer

 Somatic cell nuclear transfer can create clones for both reproductive and therapeutic purposes.

 In genetics and developmental biology, somatic cell nuclear transfer (SCNT) is a laboratory strategy for creating a viable embryo from a body cell and an egg cell.
 The technique consists of taking a denucleated oocyte (egg cell) and implanting a donor nucleus from a somatic (body) cell.
 It is used in both therapeutic and reproductive cloning.
-In 1996, Dolly the sheep became famous for being the first successful case of the reproductive cloning of a mammal.
+In 1996, Dolly the sheep became famous for being the first successful case of the reproductive cloning of a mammal from an adult somatic cell, though contrary to popular belief, she was not the first animal to be cloned.
 In January 2018, a team of scientists in Shanghai announced the successful cloning of two female crab-eating macaques (named Zhong Zhong and Hua Hua) from foetal nuclei.

 "Therapeutic cloning" refers to the potential use of SCNT in regenerative medicine; this approach has been championed as an answer to the many issues concerning embryonic stem cells (ESCs) and the destruction of viable embryos for medical use, though questions remain on how homologous the two cell types truly are.